Heterotic Footprints in Classical Gravity: PM dynamics from On-Shell soft amplitudes at one loop: Post-Minkowskian potential: The Lippmann-Schwinger equation and the Infrared subtraction

-From the above analysis, \textit{we see that the IR divergence coming from the one loop amplitude is exactly canceled from the iterative amplitude.
-Therefore the Born (IR)-subtracted Post-Minkowskian potential is free of IR divergence}.
-As we will see, the other integrals appearing in the iterative amplitude is free of IR divergence.
-Similarly we have,
+From the above analysis, \textit{We observe a complete cancellation of infrared singularities: the IR divergence present in the one-loop amplitude is exactly removed by the iterative (Born) contribution.
+Hence, the Born (IR)-subtracted Post-Minkowskian potential is IR finite.
+The same subtraction scheme has been first applied for general relativity in~\cite{Cristofoli:2019neg}, where the Born-subtracted potential was also demonstrated to be IR finite.} As we will see, the other integrals appearing in the iterative amplitude are free of IR divergence.
+Similarly, we have,

-However we are not completely done yet.
-We see the iterative Born subtraction only have superclassical contribution.
-However, we still have freedom to add regular term coming from the Taylor expansion mentioned in the footnote.
+However, we are not completely done yet.
+We see that the iterative Born subtraction only has a superclassical contribution.
+However, we still have the freedom to add a regular term coming from the Taylor expansion mentioned in the footnote.
 The Green function takes the form,

-Therefore the only surviving correction to the iterative amplitude in the soft limit is the following,
+Therefore, the only surviving correction to the iterative amplitude in the soft limit is the following,